 Let’s go back to the Siebengebirge.
 Many people had discovered the Siebengebirge for their excursions and left enough money in hotels, restaurants, etc. In 1883, the rack railway to the summit of Mount Drachenfels, in German Drachenfelsbahn, was put into service, it was the first one in Germany.
 At the same time, Baron von Sarter had his castle Drachenburg built.
 In 1888, another line to the top of Mount Petersberg followed.

 While Bismarck’s foreign policy concentrated on securing the German Empire on the European continent, England, France, and Russia obtained and expanded colonies in Africa, Asia, South America, and the Pacific (Imperialism, 1850-1914), to gain natural resources and markets for their economies.
 For a long time Bismarck hesitated, but in 1884/85 also Germany established colonies in Togo, Cameroon, Southwest and East Africa, Kaiser-Wilhelm-Land on New Guinea, the Bismarck-Archipelago and the Marshall Islands.
 At the same time, upon Bismarck’s initiative, major European nations and the United States convened in Berlin to settle questions of colonial expansion in Central Africa.

 The Year of three emperors

 On March 9, 1888, Emperor Wilhelm I died shortly before his 91st birthday in Berlin, greatly mourned by his country.
-His son Frederick III (in German Friedrich III, 1888) could not join the funeral procession through Berlin because he was already terminally ill, suffering from incurable laryngeal cancer.
-Friedrich III died only 99 later, on June 15, 1888, in his beloved New Palace in Park Sanssouci in Potsdam, leaving his son William II (in German Wilhelm, 1888-1918) as new Emperor.
+His son Frederick III (1888) could not join the funeral procession because he was already terminally ill, suffering from incurable laryngeal cancer.
+He died only 99 later, on June 15, 1888, in his beloved New Palace in Park Sanssouci in Potsdam, leaving his son William II (1888-1918) as the new Emperor.